manuzrpEd/CurrencyConverter-Django/README.md

 My solution can be found in the following website: https://simplecurrency.onrender.com

-# Steps of my code solution
+# Steps of my code solution - Django framework

 ### Virtual environment ###